sophiaIC/HolisticSpecifications/popl2022/response.md

 The largest piece of work is the proof and that shouldn't take more than a week so we believe that we can make substantial improvements in presentation before mid January.

+### Reviewer A {#reviewer-a .unnumbered}

+-   Streamline Introduction: we will move the related work to the related work section

+-   Rework Section 2 to be clearer: we will make the outline of the proof structure in Section 2 clearer, at a higher level, and more concise.

+-   We will change the order of $M$ and $M'$ in the definition of Arising.

+-   We will make clear which state is the original state.

+-   We will clarify Def.
+3.9, provide a clearer description and definition.

+-   Ensure consistent usage of Section vs. section.

+### Reviewer B {#reviewer-b .unnumbered}

+-   Fix the flow of the paper.
+Present a "consistent high-level story"

+-   Clarify the differences between Necessity and Chainmail and VerX.

+-   Be more explicit about the reasons and justifications for restricting external method calls

+-   Provide better names for Mod1, Mod2, Mod3, etc

+-   Emphasize the separation of Necessity from the inspection of code.

+-   Clarify why shallow access is necessary

+-   Restate NecessityBankSpec in 3.4.1

+-   Provide better justification, explanation, and intuition for the example specifications in 3.4

+-   Include a brief description of the expressiveness earlier in the paper than 3.4.3

+-   Explain why the restriction on return values is sufficient in If1-Inside

+### Reviewer C {#reviewer-c .unnumbered}

+-   Rephrase the liveness and safety verification in the Section 1.

+-   Rewrite Section 2.4.
+(Julian: Reviewer B appreciated this, but neither C nor A did)

+-   Replace Section 5 with the simpler, original bank account example, and move the current one to the appendix.

 Response
 ========